 All of the above training, together with the qualifications you will gain through your undergraduate degree at the University of New South Wales, will provide you with an excellent grounding to progress with your Army career.

 Location of training: Royal Military College

 RMC training for ADFA cadets consists of two terms each of approximately six months duration.
 The first term for ADFA cadets at RMC is referred to as "Second Class" and their final term is known as "First Class".
 ADFA cadets are not required to complete a preceding six months of RMC training referred to as "Third Class" because of the academic and military training completed at ADFA.

 This is how your military training at RMC will unfold:

 Second Class: By the end of Second Class you will have grasped command and leadership skills at section and platoon levels.
 You will have received further instruction in battle tactics, military history, administration, training, science and technology and communication skills.
-You will also have the opportunity to apply this knowledge and experience in the field and practise at section command level, expanding to platoon level towards the end of Second Class.
+You will also have the opportunity to apply this knowledge and experience in the field and practice at section command level, expanding to platoon level towards the end of Second Class.

 First Class: By now you will be ready to put your knowledge into practice at the section, platoon and company level.
 Your understanding of strategic issues, management, military history and leadership will also be further developed.